Science Writers and Communicators of Canada

-ARTICLE 5.4 - QUORUM AT MEETINGS
+ARTICLE 5.3 - QUORUM AT MEETINGS

-ARTICLE 5.5 - COMMITTEES OF THE BOARD OF DIRECTORS
+ARTICLE 5.4 - COMMITTEES OF THE BOARD OF DIRECTORS

 All members in good standing may be appointed by the executive to sit on any committee.
 To foster inclusivity and encourage participation, the Executive Director will inform the membership of their eligibility to be appointed to a committee.
 This notice will be included with the annual election results.

-ARTICLE 5.6 - PROPOSALS NOMINATING DIRECTORS AT MEMBERS MEETINGS
+ARTICLE 5.5 - PROPOSALS NOMINATING DIRECTORS AT MEMBERS MEETINGS

-At the Annual General Meeting the membership present shall elect a Nominating Committee consisting of four members of whom two are practising and/or professional journalists.
-The Past-President shall be the Chair of this committee.
+At the meeting of members, the membership present shall elect a Nominating Committee consisting of four members in good standing.
+The Past President shall chair this committee.

-At the time of their nominations all nominees must declare potential conflicts of interest.
+At the time of their nominations, all nominees must declare potential conflicts of interest.

 standing.
-All ballots shall be posted online eight weeks prior to the AGM and must be received by the office by close of business 30 days prior to the AGM.
+All ballots shall be posted online eight weeks before the AGM and must be received by the office by close of business 30 days before the AGM.
 Election will be by a simple majority of ballots, the results of which will be announced at the AGM.

 The new directors shall take office immediately after the election.

-directors shall not serve more than two consecutive terms.
+Directors shall not serve more than two consecutive terms.

-10. If a director does not complete their term the Board of Directors shall appoint a CSWA member in good
+If a Director does not complete their term, the Board shall appoint a SWCC member in good

 ARTICLE 6 - DESCRIPTION OF OFFICES

-The President, Vice-President, Treasurer and three other directors appointed by the board shall comprise the Executive Committee with the President as Chair of this committee.
+The President, Vice President, Treasurer and three other directors appointed by the Board shall comprise the Executive Committee, with the President as Chair of this committee.
 Board members may come from anywhere in Canada.